The Landscape at Penrallt

 The garden itself covers all parts of the land a mixture of hedgerows, woodland, ponds and wetland landscapes allowing us to explore all areas of horticulture, silviculture, the growing of food and the creation of diverse habitats for flora and fauna.
-It is an extension of our creative practice allowing for exploration and observations for our love of
+It is an extension of our creative practice allowing for exploration and observations of flora and fauna, Here we have built our studios and repurposed agricultural buildings as project spaces and workshops allowing the blurring o the boundaries between indoor and outdoor practice.

 The Perenial garden lies on the lower part of the land and comprises of a series of terraced South facing beds surrounded by a dry stone wall and hedges.